AnthonyVergottis/udacity-drl-projects/p3_collab-compet/README.md

 - `Tennis.ipynb`: notebook containing the solution as requested
 - `Report.ipynb`: Notebook of project report
 - `README.md`: Project outline
+- `run.py`: file for running file from a terminal and not a jupyter notebook
 - `/images`: Folder containing output results image

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Or open a terminal and navigate to directory of code, and run `python run.py`.